Invasive plants are usually non-native species that spread out of control.

+Problem plants can be native or non-native species.
 They can cause environmental problems such as:

 • suffocating other plant life

-• being poisonous to animals
+• being harmful to people or animals

 • damaging buildings as they grow